Miranics/Time-Tracking-App/README.md

 ## Features

-- 📋 Manage projects and their tasks from the in-app settings screen.
+- 📋 Manage projects and their tasks from the management screen or hamburger menu.
 - ⏱️ Log time entries with project, task, duration, date, and optional notes.
-- 📊 View entries grouped by project with total time summaries.
+- 📊 View entries grouped by project with total time summaries and task breakdowns.
-- 🗑️ Swipe to delete incorrect entries.
+- 🗑️ Swipe to delete incorrect entries with confirmation prompts.
-- 💾 Local storage via the `localstorage` package keeps your data across sessions.
+- 💾 Inspect and clear persisted data through an in-app storage viewer backed by the `localstorage` package.

 ## Getting started